 Her theory includes 7 Key Principles:

 Key Principle 1 – Give babies your full attention

-Many parents lead busy lives and parents are often multi-tasking, therefore it is important that we give the babies in our care our full attention.
+Many parents lead busy lives and parents are often multi-tasking, therefore we must give the babies in our care our full attention.

 Key Principle 2 – Slow down

 Give babies time within routines and activities instead of always rushing to complete and start the next task.

 Key Principle 3 – Build a trusting relationship

 Babies must develop a trusting relationship with the people who care for them.